uabrc/uabrc.github.io/docs/workflow_solutions/conda_migration_faq.md

 In April, 2020, Anaconda changed from a free-for-everyone licensing model to a free-for-some licensing model.
 At that time, Anaconda was free to use by individuals for personal use, non-profit organizations of any size (including UAB), and for-profit organizations up to 200 employees.

 In March, 2024, Anaconda further restricted its licensing model.
-Anaconda is now free to use only for individuals for personal use, organizations up to 200 employees, and non-profit educational organizations when used by instructos and students in a curriculum-based course.
+Anaconda is now free to use only for individuals for personal use, organizations up to 200 employees, and non-profit educational organizations when used by instructors and students in a curriculum-based course.

 Use of Anaconda by UAB employees for research purposes violates the Anaconda Terms of Service.